0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 	}
 ```
 From there on , RansomGuard will evaluate the file object normally , capturing the second datapoint at post cleanup.
-To test RansomGuard , I wrote a sample that initiates the following operations for every file on the C drive :
+To test RansomGuard, We will use a sample that initiates the following operations for every file on the C drive :

 <img src="{{ site.url }}{{ site.baseurl }}/images/ProcmonReadDelete.png" alt="">